 One of the most important factors at sentencing is how objectively serious the particular offence is in comparison to other cases of Assault Occasioning Actual Bodily Harm.
 The court amongst many factors can consider the following factors when determining objective seriousness:

 The more serious the injury the more objectively serious the offence will be.
-Example a scratch is generally considered less serious than a cut.
+For example, a scratch is generally considered less serious than a cut.

 How the assault was carried out, and the form of striking that was used is a relevant factor.
 For example, punching another person in comparison to a push is more serious.

 How long the assault lasted.
-The longer the duration and ferocity of the assault the more serious it is considered to be.
+The longer the duration and the more the ferocity of the assault, the more serious it is considered to be.

-If the assault occurred in a public place or at the home of the victim.
-Depending on the circumstances of the case those factors may aggravate the offending.
+Whether the assault occurred in a public place or at the home of the victim.
+Depending on the circumstances of the case, those factors may aggravate the offending.